Skip to content

 suppressed = finalScore < visibilityThreshold // strict less-than

-Where baseDecay(t) depends on the decay function: - Exponential: e^(-ln(2)/halfLife * t) where halfLife is in seconds - Linear: max(0, 1 - t/fullLife) - Step: 1.0 if t < halfLife, else 0.0 - None: Always 1.0
+baseDecay(t): - Exponential: e^(-ln(2)/halfLife * t) where halfLife is in seconds - Linear: max(0, 1 - t/(2*halfLife)) (reaches 0.5 at one half-life, 0.0 at two half-lives) - Step: 1.0 if t < halfLife, else 0.0 - None: Always 1.0

 Binding Resolution Order

-When multiple bindings could match:
+When multiple decay bindings could match:

 1. Multi-label target (most labels) takes precedence over single-label

-2. Exact label match takes precedence over wildcard
+2. Exact label match takes precedence over wildcard FOR ()

-4. No binding → entity scores 1.0 (no decay)
+4. No binding → entity scores 1.0, suppression never applies

 Cypher Diagnostics